BananaAcid/imapbox/README.md

 -v, --version                 | Show the current version -s FILTER, --search FILTER    | Search in backuped emails (Filter: `Keyword,"fnmatch syntax"`) <br> see [Search in emails without indexation process > Inbuild command](#inbuild-command)
--so, --search-output TYPE     | Search result output type "text" or "json" (default: "text") -i, --input-dsn               | Helper to generate a DSN string, adding the optional "gui" parameter will open the DSN generator in a GUI, can be used with --test <br> see [about DSN](#about-dsn)
+-so, --search-output TYPE     | Search result output type "text" or "json" (default: "text") -i, --input-dsn               | Helper to generate a DSN string, adding the optional "gui" parameter will open the DSN generator in a GUI (if the optional module is installed), can be used with --test <br> see [about DSN](#about-dsn)
 --server CRONTABSTRING        | Starts as a server, triggering with the specified cron string, see https://crontab.guru

 #### Note